gbv/cocoda-db/README.md

     ./catmandu import JSKOS to schemes < jskos-schemes.json ./catmandu import JSKOS to types < jskos-types.json

-The `example` directory contains a sample KOS for testing.
+The `examples` directory contains KOS samples to start with.

 ## Logging